Azure/feast-azure/provider/tutorial/README.md

 For this tutorial you will require:

-1. An Azure subscription
-1. An Azure ML Workspace
+1. An Azure subscription.
-1. Good working knowledge of Python and ML concepts.
+1. Working knowledge of Python and ML concepts.
-1. Basic understanding of Azure ML - using notebooks, job submission, etc.
+1. Basic understanding of Azure Machine Learning - using notebooks, etc.

 ## 1. Deploy Infrastructure